TransatAR-Dev-Team/TranslatAR/stt-service/README.md

     # Inside the venv:
     /path/to/repo/TranslatAR/backend/.venv/bin/pip
     ```

+## Managing Dependencies

+A benefit of Docker is that you can run the backend without a local Python installation.
+However, when managing dependencies (adding, removing, updating, etc.), it is more stable and reliable to use a local Python virtual environment (`venv`).

+Using a local `venv` ensures the `requirements.txt` file—the single source of truth for the project's dependencies—is updated correctly.

+The easiest and recommended way to add or update dependencies is as follows:

+1.  **Ensure you are within a venv running Python 3.10**.
+While the venv is activated, this command:

+    ```bash
+    python --version
+    ```

+    Should output:

+    ```log
+    Python 3.10.XX # XX is an arbitrary revision number
+    ```

 2.  **Sync your local environment.** Before adding a new package, ensure your `venv` is aligned with the project's requirements file.
     ```bash